aleph-im/pyaleph/deployment/samples/docker-monitoring/README.md

-# PyAleph Deployment with Monitoring
+# Aleph Core Channel Node (CCN) deployment with Monitoring

-This directory contains a configuration to run a PyAleph node in production with Monitoring.
+This directory contains a configuration to run a CCN in production with Monitoring.
 It is aimed at a starting point for node operators interested in easily getting pre-made basic metrics on their node.